ahmadshahwan/smartphone-dataset/CodeBook.md

 Features' column names are kept as found in the file "UCI HAR Dataset/features.txt".

-To regenerate the data set, please run the script run_analysis.R, after unziping the file available [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) in the same directory as the script.
+To regenerate the data set, please run the script run_analysis.R, after unziping the file available [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) in your working directory.